writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### component-connected

-The `component-connected` event is related to the lifecycle method `connectedCallback()` which will be implemented by this component and called by Stencil when connected to the DOM.
-Below you can find the `component-connected` schema:
+The `component-connected` event is related to the lifecycle method `connectedCallback()`, which will be implemented by this component and called by Stencil when connected to the DOM.
+Below, you can find the `component-connected` schema:

 ```javascript
    type: "component-connected"